 Last year I probably gained about 3 kilograms over the Easter period.
 I kid you not.
-We had some friends over on Easter Sunday for a lunch and of course the kids had an egg hunt, and the week prior my mum and dad had visited and of course, we had another egg hunt.
+We had some friends over on Easter Sunday for a lunch and of course the kids had an egg hunt, the week prior my mum and dad had visited and of course, we had another egg hunt.
 In addition to the dozens of chocolates the boys received from those activities, my husband is a serial egg addict.
-It would not be “Easter” without at least two boxes of Beacon Marshmallow eggs being consumed and at least half a dozen of the white candy chocolate ones.
+It would not be “Easter” without at least two boxes of marshmallow eggs being consumed and at least half a dozen of the white candy chocolate ones.
 SUGAR OVERLOAD!

 So this year, I’m mixing it up.

 This year for our “hunt” I’m going back to old school.
 We get so caught up in the consumer trap and we wonder why our kids end up with diabetes, obesity and other diseases.
 The excessive lifestyle just gets worse every year.
 I always notice if the boys eat too many sugary treats that we often end up sick afterward.
 Sugar = Inflamation so I like to mix it up a bit.